 Office: Room 502B Blocker Building

-I am an Assistant Professor in the Department of Mathematics Texas A&M University.
+I am an Assistant Professor in the Department of Mathematics at Texas A&M University.
 Previously, I was a J.L.
 Doob Research Assistant Professor and an NSERC postdoctoral fellow in the Department of Mathematics at the University of Illinois at Urbana-Champaign.
 Before moving to Illinois, I was a graduate student in the Department of Mathematics and Statistics at Queen's University in Kingston, Ontario, Canada.

 Research Interests: Operator algebras and functional analysis.
 In particular, my research focuses on free probability, quantum groups, non-commutative harmonic analysis, approximation properties for operator algebras, and connections between these fields.
 I am also currently investigating applications of quantum groups and related symmetries in quantum information theory.